The Plot

 Demo engagement data from Storylane will be automatically populated within your CRM, allowing you to better understand the influence of your interactive demos on lead conversion.
 Learn more.

-This Plot report analyzes over 110,257 web sessions and 150 deals across anonymized data to measure the impact of interactive demos on conversion rates and sales velocity.
+This Plot report analyzes over 110,257 web sessions and 150 deals across anonymized data to measure the impact of interactive demos on conversion rates and time to convert.
 Our approach is simple.
 We’re comparing the performance of prospects that engage with an interactive demo against the overall average from our dataset.

 In summary